Big Tex: 1952 to 2012

 Big Tex made his debut at the 1952 fair, a 52-foot cowboy dressed in denim jeans and a plaid shirt donated by the H. D. Lee Company, then based in Shawnee Mission, Kansas.
 Artist Jack Bridges used a photograph of his own face, a photograph of rancher Doc Simmons and a photograph of Will Rogers to create the new look.
 After the fair, his appearance was slightly altered to straighten his nose and correct an odd wink.
 It was in 1953 that Big Tex also began speaking.
 Using a custom-built recipromotor and a 75-watt speaker system housed in the figure's head, Jack Bridges devised a way to create the illusion of natural speech with a swinging jaw.
 Tex also attended a convention in Minneapolis that year with the Dallas Jaycees.

-In 1955 Big Tex received his first new change of clothes, again fabricated by the H. D. Lee Company.
+In 1955, Big Tex received his first new change of clothes, again fabricated by the H. D. Lee Company.
 After that year's fair, he traveled to West Texas to participate in Abilene Christian College's 50th annual homecoming celebration.
 A 12-foot-tall, 19-foot long plastic model of a Hereford steer (called "The Champ") accompanied Big Tex for the 1956 fair, but Big Tex was primarily displayed alone.
 During the 1950s Big Tex underwent further re-design, replacing the papier mache "skin" with fiberglass.
 The original head was put into storage and later sold at auction in 1993 to a Dallas collector.

 The State Fair of Texas announced the construction of a permanent, year-round statue of Big Tex in 1961, but the figure remained a seasonal feature appearing only during the fair.
 Instead, the Big Tex Circle display area was redesigned in 1966 with a larger mound.

 Big Tex traveled to his hometown of Kerens, Texas in 1981 to help celebrate the 100th anniversary of the city.
 The figure continued to travel to various promotional events until the mid-1980s.

 In 1997, Big Tex was given a skeletal makeover consisting of 4,200 feet of steel rods weighing 6,000 pounds.
 The new skeleton adjusted the posture and allowed for a new hand that waved to passersby, but kept the original head.
 Three years later his neck was animated, allowing it to turn; his mechanical mouth was also upgraded with a new system.

 Big Tex celebrated his 50th birthday in 2002, receiving a giant birthday cake and an AARP card.
-Shades of gray were added to the hair and wrinkles were added the figure's hands and face as Big Tex continued to "age.”
-In 2012 the State Fair of Texas celebrated Big Tex's 60th birthday.
+Shades of gray were added to the hair and wrinkles were added to the figure's hands and face as Big Tex continued to "age.”
+In 2012, the State Fair of Texas celebrated Big Tex's 60th birthday.